MiyuHmt/cheatsheet/networks.md

 The default subnet mask for class B is 255.255.x.x

 Class B has 16384 (2^14) network addresses and 65534 (2^16-2) host addresses.

+### Class C address

+The first octet of class C IP address has its first 3 bits set to 110.

+Class C addresses range from 192.0.0.x to 223.255.255.x

+The default subnet mask for class B is 255.255.255.x

+Class C gives (2^21) network addresses and 254 (2^8-2) host addresses.

+### Class D address

+Very first four bits of the first octet in class D IP addresses are set to 1110.

+Class D has IP address range from 224.0.0.x to 239.255.255.255

+Class D is reserved for multicasting.

+Host address from the IP address, and class D does not have any subnet mask.